Bad debts are losses to the business.

 Because debtors did not pay their dues.

-Therefore, entity needs to post a JE by
+Therefore, the entity needs to post a JE by

 - Crediting the accounts receivable,